Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ### Framework

 The solution we propose begins with a Framework that must be portable into different OS.
-On a multilayered format, the bottom most layer is interfacing the OS and must be built with replaceable components implementing the same set of public interfaces (polymorphism) in order to build on top of it a single set of OS-independent components.
+On a multi layered format, the bottom most layer is interfacing the OS and must be built with replaceable components implementing the same set of public interfaces (polymorphism) in order to build on top of it a single set of OS-independent components.
 At the same time, the upper most layers will be again OS-dependent, providing a native GUI on each device.

 We identify 3 different kind of components that we arbitrary call Add-ons, Plug-in, and GUI components.
 We define Add-ons as low level components that do not need to identify themselves to consume services from other components.
 This impacts in that they have broad access to the file system and databases.
 On the other side, Plug-ins have their own identity and must identify themselves to other plugins or add-ons to consume their services which in turn restrict the scope of their services based on the caller's identity (for example the filesystem addon would only give access to a plugin's own folder structure, the database system addon would only give access to a plugin's own databases, and so on).
 In this way is handled the problem of running plugins from untrusted sources.

-The Framework's core is in charge of initializing Add-ons and Plug-ins and managing Plug-ins identities.
-An internal API library defines the public interfaces that each component exposes to the rest of the components within the same device in orther to allow then to consume their services.
+The Framework core is in charge of initializing Add-ons and Plug-ins and managing Plug-ins identities.
+An internal API library defines the public interfaces that each component exposes to the rest of the components within the same device in order to allow then to consume their services.
 This provides a strong encapsulation of each component's business logic allowing them to freely define their internal structure and data model.

 <br>
 ### Crypto Networks